Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

      2. If the Wikidata element for the etymology is not available you can create it [on this Wikidata page](https://www.wikidata.org/wiki/Special:NewItem) using the instructions on that page.
      3. Add to the OpenStreetMap element the `name:etymology:wikidata`, `subject:wikidata` or `buried:wikidata` tag (depending on the meaning of the etymology) with the Wikidata ID as value.
 Using the example above, if you want to state an element is named after Nelson Mandela you will need to add the tag `name:etymology:wikidata`=`Q8023`.

-## How to contribute to Open Etymology Map
+## How to contribute to OSM-Wikidata Map Framework

 Any suggestion to improve this documentation page is really appreciated, as it helps more newcomers to contribute to the map and more in general to the OSM and Wikidata projects.
-You can edit it and open a merge request or you can [open a new issue](https://gitlab.com/openetymologymap/open-etymology-map/-/issues/new) describing your suggestion.
+You can edit it and open a merge request or you can [open a new issue](https://gitlab.com/openetymologymap/osm-wikidata-map-framework/-/issues/new) describing your suggestion.

-You can find below some information useful to contribute to the Open Etymology Map codebase.
+You can find below some information useful to contribute to the OSM-Wikidata Map Framework codebase.

 ### Deployment

-The production instance is https://etymology.dsantini.it .
-During development you can run a local instance of Open Etymology Map using the [instructions you will find below](#local-development-with-docker).

-#### Configuration

 In order to make a deployed instance function correctly all instance settings must be set in `.env`.